State of Sociotype 2025

 For many practitioners, it is often observed that individuals with more 'pathological markers' are still able to function effectively, achieving their life goals and leading fulfilling lives.
 Conversely, individuals with fewer such markers, though considered healthier, may still struggle.
 Such indistinctness is greatly helped to be eliminated by more granular approaches like this one.

-Internalizing Spectrum: (~ Emotional Rigidity + Malleability).
+Internalizing Spectrum: (~ + ).
 General risk factor for mood disorders, anxiety, depression.

-Detachment Spectrum: (~ Introversion).
-Detachment from other people.
-Detachment from various goals.
-Low motivation.
-Anhedonia.
-Social difficulties, social withdrawal, loneliness.
-Low extravesrion is about not experiencing much excitement, engagement, and often having difficulty having the energy or desire to connect with other people.
-Not about turning inward and being more interested in your inner life the way Jung thought (that's Imaginativeness + Introversion).
+Detachment Spectrum: (~ ).
+Detachment from other people, detachment from various goals, low motivation, anhedonia, social difficulties, social withdrawal, loneliness.
+It's about not experiencing much excitement, engagement, and often having difficulty having the energy or desire to connect with other people.
+But it's not about turning inward and being more interested in your inner life the way Jung thought (that's + ).

-Low Detachment Spectrum: (~ Extraversion) - risks with excitement seeking or sensation seeking.
+Low Detachment Spectrum: (~ ) - risks with excitement seeking or sensation seeking.

-Disinhibited Externalizing Spectrum: (~ Spontaneity).
-Impulsivity, difficulty in self-regulating, not getting distracted, not acting on impulse; compulsivity, tendency toward compulsive problems.
+Disinhibited Externalizing Spectrum: (~ ).
+Impulsivity, difficulty with self-regulation, distractibility, acting on impulse; compulsivity, and a tendency toward compulsive behaviors..

-Low Disinhibited Externalizing Spectrum: (~ Self-Regulation).
+Low Disinhibited Externalizing Spectrum: (~ ).
 Rigid perfectionism that can't let people finish things because they're so detail-oriented and they cant' let anything go until they feel it's totally perfect.

 Personality Dysfunction, Rethinking Mental Illness and Treatment